Dateline: Kuala Lumpur, Malaysia

 If you’re looking to renounce in the near future, you should consider how much time you have spent in the US in the past two years as well as whether taking a break from the US for a year or two is something that you can live with.

-As you prepare to renounce your US citizenship, you should spend some time planting the right flags and expanding your passport portfolio before you beeline to turn your passport in at nearest US embassy, which means that you will likely spend a considerable amount of time outside of the US as you prepare to renounce.
+You can also limit the time that you spend in the US prior to renouncing.
+As you prepare to renounce your US citizenship, you should spend some time planting the right flags and expanding your passport portfolio before you beeline to turn your passport in at the nearest US embassy, which means that you will likely spend a considerable amount of time outside of the US as you prepare to renounce.

 Therefore, if you plan your renunciation carefully, you can budget your time spent in the US to avoid becoming subject to the substantial presence test.

-How Can I Avoid Getting Caught in the Substantial Presence Test?
+How to Avoid the Substantial Presence Test

 If you only visit the US for a few days at most during any given year, then you likely won’t need to worry about the substantial presence test.